mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

 caller already has access to this information because both the low-level client and the caller point to the same reference of `*ListJobsOptions`.
-You may notice that the GitLab client also support I/O stream, this is useful for downloading resources, such as the artifacts of a job.
+You may notice that the GitLab client also support I/O stream, this is useful for downloading resources, such as downloading the artifacts of a job.

 ```go
 // file: jobs.go